FE2E: From Editor to Dense Geometry Estimator¶

 TL;DR¶

-This paper systematically analyzes the fine-tuning behavior of image editing models versus generative models for dense geometry estimation.
-It finds that editing models possess inherent structural prior advantages, and proposes the FE2E framework — the first to adapt a DiT-based image editing model as a joint depth and normal estimator — achieving substantial zero-shot improvements over existing SOTA (35% AbsRel reduction on ETH3D).
+This paper systematically analyzes the differences in fine-tuning behavior between image editing models and generative models for dense geometry estimation tasks.
+It discovers that editing models possess a natural structural prior advantage.
+Based on this, the FE2E framework is proposed, which for the first time adapts a DiT-based image editing model into a joint depth and normal estimator, significantly outperforming existing SOTA in zero-shot scenarios (reducing AbsRel by 35% on ETH3D).

 Background & Motivation¶